-In conventional dataset distillation, both real and synthetic images contain a mixture of foreground objects and background elements.
-However, backgrounds often introduce noise and redundancy, making it difficult for distilled datasets to focus on the most informative regions.
-Since dataset distillation aims to generate a compact yet highly representative dataset, leveraging object-centric information can lead to better feature alignment and improved model generalization.
-To address this challenge, we propose utilizing segmentation masks to extract object regions from both real and synthetic images.
-By isolating target objects from the background, we refine the distillation process and enforce stronger alignment between synthetic and real representations.
-Our approach consists of two different strategies: gradient matching loss and feature-based mean squared error (MSE) loss, both applied to background-masked images.
+Since dataset distillation aims to generate a highly representative dataset for each class, eliminating irrelevant or noisy background content is essential.
+To achieve this, we utilize generated segmentation masks to remove background regions from both real and synthetic images, ensuring the model focuses exclusively on the object of interest.
+This object-centric refinement enhances the model's ability to learn meaningful features and reduces the risk of overfitting to background noise.
+We introduce two strategies for incorporating masks: masked gradient matching and Masked distribution matching.

-\paragraph{Masked gradient matching.} We extend the idea of gradient matching to background-masked images.
-Traditional dataset distillation techniques optimize synthetic images by matching their gradient updates with those computed from real images.
-However, these methods do not explicitly account for object-centric differences, leading to potential mismatches when real and synthetic images contain varying background elements.
-To mitigate this issue, we compute masked gradient matching loss using only the foreground objects.
-Given a model parameterized by \(\theta\), let \(\nabla_{\theta}\mathcal{L}(x, y)\) represent the gradient of the loss function with respect to the input image \(x\) and its label \(y\).
-Our modified gradient matching objective is defined as:
+\paragraph{Masked gradient matching.} Traditional gradient matching optimize synthetic images by aligning their gradient updates with those computed from real images.
+However, these methods do not explicitly account for object-centric differences, which can lead to suboptimal alignment, especially when real images contain varying background content.
+To mitigate this issue, we propose a masked gradient matching loss that focuses exclusively on foreground objects, thereby reducing the influence of background noise.
+Since each segmentation mask corresponds to a single object, we begin by filtering the masks to retain only those that match the class currently being processed.
+Then, we calculate masked images.
+For real images, we apply each mask to its corresponding image.
+For synthetic images, we apply all relevant masks to each image, effectively expanding their dimensionality to match the masked real images for alignment.
+Once masked images are obtained for both real and synthetic data, we perform gradient matching between them.
+Given a model parameterized \(\theta\), let \(\nabla_{\theta}\mathcal{L}(x, y)\) denote the gradient of the loss function with respect to an input image \(x\) and its label \(y\).
+Our masked gradient matching objective is defined as:

-where both the \(\hat{x}_{real}\) and \(\hat{x}_{syn}\) are masked images containing only the target objects.
-This loss ensures that the optimization process focuses on aligning gradients derived from object features rather than being influenced by background variations.
-By incorporating gradient matching into the distillation process with background-masked images, we reinforce the alignment between synthetic and real data representations at a deeper level.
-This approach helps the model learn from the most relevant aspects of the data, leading to improved downstream performance.